sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

  </dependency>
  ```
 #### Eclipse integration
-Though we strongly recommend using Gradle and Android Studio, we also provided the sample for
+Though we strongly recommend using Gradle and Android Studio, we have also provided a sample for
 Eclipse users.
-Before importing _sample_eclipse_ project into Eclipse you must perform the following steps:
+Before importing _sample_eclipse_ project into Eclipse, you must perform the following steps:
  1. Download latest GSON library from http://mvnrepository.com/artifact/com.google.code.gson/gson and copy it into _sample_eclipse/sample/libs_ folder.
  2. Download latest Payleven mPOS SDK from https://download.payleven.de/maven/de/payleven/payment/mpos and copy it into _sample_eclipse/sample/libs_ folder.
  3. Download Payleven PSP library from https://download.payleven.de/maven/de/payleven/psp-library-core and copy it into _sample_eclipse/psp-library/libs_ folder